vOptSolver/vOptLib/README.md

-# VOPTlib: Library of numerical instances for MultiObjective Linear Optimization problems
+# vOptLib: Library of numerical instances for MultiObjective Linear Optimization problems

 ## About
-VOPTlib (short for vector optimization library) is a collection problem instances for benchmarking multi-objective solvers.
+vOptLib (short for vector optimization library) is a collection problem instances for benchmarking multi-objective solvers.
 It covers a variety of Multiobjective linear optimization problems (multiobjective combinatorial problems, multiobjective integer linear programs, multiobjective mixed integer programs).
 The repository is maintained by Xavier.Gandibleux@univ-nantes.fr and Anthony.Przybylski@univ-nantes.fr